-- Support the principles of legalization, regulation, and taxation of cannabis pursuant to the Board's policy statement adopted June 5, 2007 (Attachment B). - Support the North Coast Counties Marijuana Policy State adopted by the Mendocino County Board of Supervisors on May 6, 2015 (Attachment C). - Advocate for cannabis policy that reflect the priorities outlined in the statement in the categories of local control, revenue and taxation, environmental protection and economics. - Support the Children's Health Committee's Policy Statement on Marijuana and Youth adopted by the Mendocino County Board of Supervisors on August 16, 2016 (Attachment D). - Support a portion of State cannabis tax revenue to be used for youth prevention efforts. - Engage in the rule making process for the Medical and Adult-Use Cannabis Regulation and Safety Act (MAUCRSA). - Advocate for the ability for local agencies to continue to utilize existing track and trace programs already implemented in our jurisdiction and for the state's track-and-trace program to work collaboratively with the programs that have been procured at the local level to ensure a seamless and efficient roll-out of a statewide cannabis tracking system that works for all parties. - Advocate for expanding the locations a cannabis event is allowed to operate by authorizing local jurisdictions to approve additional venues for cannabis events. - Advocate for regulatory changes to address difficulties facing small cannabis operators in rural communities.
+- Support the principles of legalization, regulation, and taxation of cannabis pursuant to the Board's policy statement adopted June 5, 2007 (Attachment A). - Support the North Coast Counties Marijuana Policy State adopted by the Mendocino County Board of Supervisors on May 6, 2015 (Attachment B). - Advocate for cannabis policy that reflect the priorities outlined in the statement in the categories of local control, revenue and taxation, environmental protection and economics. - Support the Children's Health Committee's Policy Statement on Marijuana and Youth adopted by the Mendocino County Board of Supervisors on August 16, 2016 (Attachment C). - Support a portion of State cannabis tax revenue to be used for youth prevention efforts. - Engage with the State Regulatory Agencies implementing thein the rule making process for the Medical and Adult-Use Cannabis Regulation and Safety Act (MAUCRSA). - Advocate that State cannabis licensing agencies share track and trace data with the California Cannabis Authority.
+The California Cannabis Authority is a Joint Powers Authority established amongst county government to develop and manage a data platform to assist local governments that are regulating commercial cannabis activity by consolidating data from different sources into one resource to help ensure for maximum regulatory and tax compliance.